-$$\ln S{ijt} = \alpha_1 T{ijt} + \alpha_2 C{ijt} + \alpha_3 G{ijt} + \alpha_4 X{ijt} + \mu_j + \delta{ij} + \varepsilon{ijt}$$ (1)
+$$\ln S{ijt} = \alpha_1 T{ijt} + \alpha_2 C{ijt} + \alpha_3 G{ijt} + \alpha_4 X{ijt} + \mu_j + \delta{ij} + \varepsilon{ijt}.$$ (1)

-Here $S{ijt}$ is a cognitive outcome for child i of mother j at age t (e.g., a test score). $T{ijt}$ is a measure of maternal time inputs up through age t.
+Here, S{ijt} is a cognitive outcome for child i of mother j at age t (e.g., a test score).
+T{ijt} is a measure of maternal time inputs up through age t.
 It may be a scalar, as in a cumulative specification, or one where only average or current inputs matter.
 Or, it may be a vector, if inputs at different ages have different effects.
-Similarly, $C{ijt}$ is a measure of nonmaternal time input (i.e., child care), and $G{ijt}$ represents goods inputs.
-Next, $X{ijt}$ is a set of controls for the child's initial skill endowment.
+Similarly, C{ijt} is a measure of nonmaternal time input (i.e., childcare), and G{ijt} represents goods inputs.
+Next, X{ijt} is a set of controls for the child's initial skill endowment.
 It may include variables such as mother's age, education, IQ, etc. (to capture inherited ability), and initial characteristics of the child, such as gender, race, and birthweight.
-The error components $\mu_j$ and $\delta{ij}$ are family and child effects, which capture the unobserved skill endowment of the child.
-Finally, $\varepsilon{ijt}$ is a transitory error that may be interpreted as measurement error inherent in the test.
+The error components μ_j and δ{ij} are family and child effects, which capture the unobserved skill endowment of the child.
+Finally, ε{ijt} combines both a transitory shock to the child development path, as well as the measurement error inherent in the test.

-While (1) is the general setup that, at least implicitly, underlies most papers in the literature, none actually estimate this equation and many depart from it greatly.
+While (1) is the general setup that, at least implicitly, underlies most articles in the literature, none actually estimate this equation and many depart from it greatly.
 One fundamental problem is that the maternal time input T and goods inputs G are not directly observed.
-Most papers ignore this problem, simply using maternal employment or childcare use in place of maternal time.
-And most use only one of these variables, rather than examining both.
-Similarly, most papers simply ignore G. A few proxy for it using household income or the NLSY's "HOME" environment index.
-The later is problematic as it is based not just on goods inputs but also maternal time inputs.
+Most articles ignore this problem, simply using maternal employment or childcare use in place of maternal time.
+And most use only one of these variables, rather than examining both.12 Similarly, most articles simply ignore G.13 A few proxy for it using household income or the NLSY's "HOME" environment index.
+The latter is problematic as it is based not just on goods inputs but also maternal time inputs.
 To our knowledge, only James-Burdumy (2005) discusses the relationship between her estimating equation and a child ability production function, by noting the difficulty in interpreting estimates when proxies are used for maternal time and goods inputs.

-Second, most papers include only current inputs.
+Second, most articles include only current inputs.
 This is a strong assumption, especially as the human capital literature has emphasized cumulative inputs.
 Of course, in a more general specification the whole history of inputs since birth may matter for time t outcomes.
-Few papers discuss their assumptions regarding timing of inputs.
-We discuss these issues in Section 4.
+Few articles discuss their assumptions regarding timing of inputs.14 We discuss these issues in Section 4.